Precision Mensuration

 swinging-arm

-enables the back-plunger dial gage for use on
+enables the back-plunger dial gauge for use on

 internal